-5. Bracing members subjected to and specifically designed for traffic live load and/or other loads
+5. Bracing members subjected to and specifically designed for

 6. Cross frames or diaphragms at pier and abutment supports of tub or box girders (trapezoidal members) and their connection plates

 7. Attachments and components of the above such as splice, cover, cross frame and diaphragm connection and gusset plates, but not transverse and bearing stiffeners (unless acting as a cross frame or diaphragm)